Each family in the Duara circle hosts travellers in turns. The family hosting you during your stay receives 40% of the payment.

 Each village has a Duara Contact, who plays a crucial role in finding the locations and host families.
 We have found our first Duara Contacts through NGO partners, online communities and trusted friends.
 We continuously get requests from contact persons globally, wishing to join their village into our network.
 If you have a village for Duara in mind, visit this page to see the requirements.

-The founders visited the first 17 villages personally, making sure all host families understood the concept and fulfilled the requirements.
-During spring 2017 we give this opportunity to brave, pioneer travellers through our Ambassador Programme - for free!
-Follow our social media channels to be up to date.
+The founders visited the first 18 villages personally, making sure all host families understood the concept and fulfilled the requirements.
+Now we give this opportunity to brave, pioneer travellers through our Ambassador Programme - for free!
+For more information contact us directly to email@example.com.

 Awesome.
 As a young company, we really appreciate all traveller content created and shared in social media.
 Please take pictures, write stories and share them to your friends.
 Remember to tag @duaratravels.
 You’re also more than welcome to write a free-formed text to the Stories-section of this website.
 You can send that and any pictures you want to firstname.lastname@example.org.

-For those of you feeling adventurous, we are about to launch our new Ambassador programme.
+For those of you feeling adventurous, we have an Ambassador programme.
 It gives you the chance to visit brand new villages as the first customers, for free!
 We offer this chance in return for some work from your side.
 We expect you to visit all host families and explain the concept to them together with the Duara Contact.
 You also need to find a local savings group, and take a lot of pictures.
 We will of course provide you with all the materials.
-Contact firstname.lastname@example.org if you want to hear more.
+Contact email@example.com if you want to hear more.